 Back in 1992, I had a special apron made to give as a Christmas gift for everyone in my immediate family and some of the extended family.
 As you can see, this apron (as pictured on the right) proclaims, “We are family!
 Everybody …includes you and me.”

 Below that heading is a progression of our gene pool as we go back each generation.
-With a 20-year average spread for each generation, it didn’t take long to see how richly diverse we necessarily would become within 1000 years.
+This apron used a 30-year spread.
+A 20-year spread for each generation is a better average.
+It doesn’t take long to see how richly diverse we necessarily would become within 1000 years.
 Even with all the inter-marriage within relatively small villages and towns, diversity is quickly introduced with the unknowns.